Tag: journalism

 Therapists or counselors are paid to give us advice, but what if you don’t have the resource or are unlucky to meet a good one who can show you precise feedback with a touch of humanity?
 So I envy those who have people whom they can turn to for wisdom, not criticism under the pretense of grain of salt.

-Adieu, my friend
+• Adieu, my friend

 A week has passed since the Beluga whale died in transit from the Seine to the sea.
 The question remains with the image still fresh on my mind refusing to fade away with my heartstrings pulled in all withers: did he break away from his kind to find a treasure island like Jim did?
 Or did malice of fortune take him away from the tribe on a lark to see if he could make it back to where it came from?
 What is the meaning of all of this anyway?

 He had no name because he had so little time to live in this world, and I mean the Beluga whale stranded in the Seine River in Paris, France, and ultimately died in transit to a sea last week.
 No one knew why he swam all the way up to the freshwater, which was not a typical habitat for the whale species.
 IT wasn’t the first time to see a whale end up in the river following an orca in May that died of natural causes, but the Beluga whale still lingers in my mind a week after his death.
 Maybe it’s because of his ever-good-hearted-looking appearance that oozes out a sense of pathos from my feelings.
 Whatever it may be, he endeared me like my two-year-old tabby tom Toro, and I had been following his tale of the river, which seemed to me his journey to the resting place – among humans with whom he might have cherished good memories.
 Maybe he disliked his kind, so he ran away from there.
-Come to think of it, are we also not in favor of our superior humankind when we can’t take any more violence, disappointment, betrayal, and arrogance?
+Come to think of it, do we also not do the same when we can’t take any more violence, disappointment, betrayal, and arrogance?

 Although I admire the efforts made to revitalize the Beluga whale and to send him back to the sea, I cannot help thinking that there should have been more professionally effective operations to achieve the noble human intention to save nature.
 We live in an information-saturated, expert-ridden global world, but why is no such help readily unavailable in dire need?
 Are outstanding vets only for YouTube channels and other media outlets via which they can amplify their view to lucrative celebrities?
 But the argument is futile since he’s gone.
 By recording what my heart feels about him, I want to pay tribute to his incredible journey to the human world by himself with kisses and tears.
 Good-bye, my Beluga whale.

-TikTok, the Orphaned Marmoset’s Story
+• TikTok, the Orphaned Marmoset’s Story

 TikTok rescued from a miserable life courtesy of BBC.